glycerine/fisherexact/README.md

 statistical tests[1].
-A fun fact about Sir Ronald A. Fisher (https://en.wikipedia.org/wiki/Ronald_Fisher) is that based on citation counts, he is considered to be the single most influential scientist of all time.
+A fun fact about Sir Ronald A. Fisher (https://en.wikipedia.org/wiki/Ronald_Fisher) is that based on citation counts, he is considered to be the single most influential scientist of all time[2].
 He founded the modern fields of both statistics and population genetics.